 - Treasury Board directive(s) under the Financial Administration Act, section 46.

 - Where an opportunity exists to replace an outdated asset with a similar asset, details of the potential trade-in must be forwarded to AIR, which will conduct an analysis of the potential trade-in to determine the best overall value to government.
 Ministries must only negotiate trade-in arrangements after consultation with AIR.

 - Where assets that are surplus to the needs of the government are to be disposed of at fair market value by AIR, AIR will determine the appropriate method for disposal of such assets.

 - Where assets are to be disposed of by a ministry under specific legislative authority or under a Treasury Board Order or Directive, AIR must be notified prior to initiating the disposal in order to ensure there are no issues that may arise from the disposal in relation to other pre-existing disposal agreements.

 - Tangible capital assets that are identified as surplus properties held for resale purposes must be reclassified as properties for resale, and recorded or accounted for in the ministry accounting records in accordance with CPPM I.6.

 - Tangible capital assets that have been reclassified as properties for resale that are still in use are required to continue to amortize and expense monthly until disposition.
 See CPPM I.6.

-- The disposal of a medium with information capacity must be done in a manner to protect the stored information in accordance with information and records disposal policy:
+- The disposal of government information assets must be done in a manner to protect the stored information in accordance with the Information Management Act and other policy, including:

-- Chapter 15 Security and the Security Standards and Guidelines (DOC) (government access only).
+- Chapter 15 Security and the Security Standards and Guidelines (PDF) (government access only).